History of philosophy in Pakistan: Post-Independence

 When Pakistan gained independence there was only one philosophy department in the country, at Government College Lahore.
 Academically, philosophical activities began in the universities, and with the thought organization founded by philosopher M.M.
 Sharif, a pupil of G. E. Moore, in 1954.
 M.M.
 Sharif himself was an Analytic philosopher who delved into Post-Modern thought.
 An active figure in the Pakistan Movement, he was deeply interested in realism and attempted to synthesize Modern Muslim thought with Western Philosophy.

 C.A.
 Qadir, born in Sialkot, was another Pakistani Analytic philosopher and psychologist.
 A critical student of Islamic philosophy, he wrote over thirty books on philosophy, ethics, and psychology.

+Fazlur Rahman Malik, born in the Hazara District, was recognised as one of the most influential Islamic reformers and among the most important thinkers in post-independence Pakistan.
+His philosophy sought a return to the supposed intellectual dynamism of early Islam, and significantly contributed to the development of a contextual approach to examining the Quran.
+A prominent thinker in Islamic Modernism and Ijtihad, he also wrote notable works such as Avicenna's Psychology and Islam and Modernity.

 Between the 1960s and the 1980s, Socialist philosophy, although repressed, began to gain popularity in Pakistan.
 Figures like Faiz Ahmad Faiz, Habib Jalib and Rusool Bux Palijo were among the prominent Socialist thinkers in Pakistan.

 Malik Meraj Khalid, the caretaker prime minister of Pakistan from November 1996 to February 1997, and the fifth Chief Minister of Punjab from 1972 to 1973, was a Marxist Philosopher and one of the founding figures of the Pakistan People's Party.
 Around the early 1990s, he left politics and entered a period of solitude, becoming the Rector of International Islamic University in Islamabad in 1997.